 1. The command procedure is initiated as specified in step 1-6 of clause 6.2.3 of TS 23.369 [2].

 2. The procedure as described in clause 5.2.2 shall be performed.
 The device and AIOTF acquire the KAIOTF key to be used for command protection.

-Editor’s Note: The derivation and retrieval of the KAIOTF key are FFS.
+The derivation of KAIOTF key is specified in Annex A.3.

-Editor’s Note: How to prevent key stream reuse is FFS.

-3. The AIoTF shall construct a NAS Command Request and protect the message based on the KAIoTF, the confidentiality and integrity algorithms for the AIoT device.
-The AIoTF shall send the Command Request containing the protected NAS Command Request to NG-RAN.
+3. The AIOTF shall construct a AIOT NAS Command Request and protect the message based on the KCommand_enc, KCommand_int, the confidentiality and integrity algorithms for the AIoT device.
+The AIOTF shall send the protected Command Request containing an indication on whether cyphering is activated to NG-RAN.

-Editor’s Note: the selection of confidentiality and integrity algorithms by the network is FFS
+NOTE 1: The whole AIOT NAS Command Request message is integrity protected.
+If confidentiality algorithm is not null-scheme, the AIOT NAS Command Request message is partly ciphered with the exception that the selected protection algorithms are in clear text.

-4. The NG-RAN shall send a R2D message containing the protected NAS Command Request as specified in as specified in TS 38.300 [3] and TS 38.391 [6] .
+4. The NG-RAN shall send a R2D message containing the protected AIOT NAS Command Request as specified in as specified in TS 38.300 [3] and TS 38.391 [6] .

-5. The device shall verify the integrity of the command message.
+5. The device shall derive the KCommand_enc, KCommand_int and verify the integrity of the command message.
 If the verification of integrity is successful, the AIoT device shall decipher it in case it is confidentiality protected.
-The AIoT device shall construct a NAS Command Response and protect the message based on the KAIoTF key using the same algorithms.
+The AIoT device shall construct a NAS Command Response and protect the message based on the KCommand_enc and KCommand_int key using the same algorithms.

-6. The AIoT device shall send a D2R message containing the protected NAS Command Response to the NG-RAN as specified in as specified in TS 38.300 [3] and TS 38.391 [6].
+6. The AIoT device shall send a D2R message containing the protected AIOT NAS Command Response to the NG-RAN as specified in as specified in TS 38.300 [3] and TS 38.391 [6].

-7. The NG-RAN shall forward the Command Response containing the protected NAS Command Response to the AIoTF.
+7. The NG-RAN shall forward the AIOT NAS Command Response containing the protected AIOT NAS Command Response to the AIOTF.

 8-9.
-The AIoTF shall verify the integrity of the command message.
+The AIOTF shall verify the integrity of the command message.
 If the verification of integrity is successful, the AIoT device shall decipher it in case it is confidentiality protected.
 Then, the AIOTF shall continue the procedure as specified in clause 6.2.3 of TS 23.369 [2].

+NOTE 2: It is assumed that there is only one round of command procedure per device following an inventory procedure.
+Since the KAIOTF key is fresh, there is no need for additional freshness parameters for replay protection.

+NOTE 3: It is assumed that no new algorithms will ever be introduced for information protection during command procedure.

 5.3.3 Input parameters to integrity algorithm